When you leave the military, you will probably wonder what to do with old military uniforms.

 Option #2: Keep Them

-Because your uniform is property of the Armed Forces, your uniform is technically the property of the military.
+Because your issued uniform is considered the property of the Armed Forces, your uniform is technically the property of the military.

-However, having one uniform is ideal for special occasions post-military life, especially for welcome home parties or even funerals.
+However, having one Class A uniform is ideal for special occasions post-military life, especially for welcome home parties or even funerals.

 However, three months is the typical rule for wearing your uniform after your honorable discharge.